The Patina Effect - Antique Brass Maintenance

 Each architectural material has a different response to aging.
 This aging process occurs when material comes into contact with Water, Oxygen and Carbon Dioxide overtime.

-Rather than rusting, Brass materials incur a natural patina process which is ultimately a much darker brass look with alot of black around the edging of the product and/or lines/mouldings with the possibility of a green, blue or brown film being adapted during the oxidation of the material over a long period of time.
+Rather than rusting, Brass materials incur a natural patina process which is ultimately a much darker brass look with alot of black around the edging of the product.
+In some cases, the possibility of a green, blue or brown film being adapted during the oxidation of the material over a long period of time.

-The Patina Effect should not be seen as a fault, but rather a benefit and a nod towards long-lasting exterior lighting.
+The Patina Effect is not a fault, but rather a benefit and a nod towards long-lasting exterior lighting.
 Unlike rust, which corrodes the iron elements in brass materials, patina creates a layer of protection on the outer surface of Brass Materials which assists with the preservation of the material.

 Antique Brass Cleaning